Ralph Ginzburg: Biography

 Ginzburg's next publication was Fact, a political journal with a muckraking bent, published between January 1964 and August 1967.
 The magazine cost him another famous lawsuit after he published a special issue claiming that Senator Barry Goldwater, the Republican presidential candidate that year, was psychologically unfit for the office.
 He lost the lawsuit again and had to pay $1 in compensatory damages and $75,000 in punitive damages to Senator Goldwater.

 From 1968 to 1971, Ginzburg published Avant Garde, an art and culture magazine with graphic and logogram designed by Herb Lubalin, and the logo font of the magazine later gave birth to a well-known typeface of the same name.
 Avant Garde focused on radical politics and stopped publication when Ginzburg started serving his sentence in 1972.
 (He wrote "Castrated: My Eight Months in a Federal Prison" to describe his time in prison.)
 Although he tried to revive it as a tabloid newspaper with his wife after his release from prison, his attempt failed and the new Avant Garde lasted only one issue.

-The failure to revive Avant Garde and the lost lawsuit drove Ginzburg to the brink of bankruptcy, but he was saved by the success of his next periodical, the biweekly consumer adviser Moneysworth, which meant to resemble Consumer Reports and presumably netted 2 to 3 million a year in rentals.
+The failure to revive Avant Garde and the lost lawsuit drove Ginzburg to the brink of bankruptcy, but he was saved by the success of his next periodical, the biweekly consumer adviser Moneysworth, which was meant to resemble Consumer Reports and presumably netted 2 to 3 million a year in rentals.

 Apart from publishing and editing, Ginzburg continued to be an activist.
 In 1968, Ginzburg signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
 Ginzburg's interest in activism also extended to opposing circumcision.
 In 1986, he founded Outlaw Unnecessary Circumcision in Hospitals (O.U.C.H.), a non-profit organisation against circumcision, striving to stop health insurance companies from funding circumcision surgery and therefore lowering the rate of American baby boys being circumcised.

 When Ginzburg turned 55, he retired from publishing and started a second career as a photojournalist.
-He became a freelance photographer for The New York Post, specialising in New York scenes.
+He became a freelance photographer for the New York Post, specialising in New York scenes.
 His last book, I Shot New York, consisted of images he took of life in New York City on 365 consecutive days.

-Ralph Ginzburg died of multiple myeloma, a cancer of the bones in 2006.
-He was 76.
+Ralph Ginzburg died of multiple myeloma, on July 6, 2006, in Riverdale, New York City, at the age of 76.